"She is an incredibly smart subject matter expert who understands there are business decisions to be made."

 - Representing airline in a wage-and-hour class action and PAGA representative action alleging violations of numerous California Labor Code requirements due to the alleged misclassification of pilots as exempt employees, implicating the extraterritorial application of California law.
 Successfully obtained dismissal of numerous claims following a motion to dismiss/motion to strike, including on the grounds of preemption by the Railway Labor Act due to the existence of a collective bargaining agreement.

 - Representing defense contractor in misappropriation of confidential information, breach of duty of loyalty and defamation action against former employees in connection with false and misleading statements made to the media in connection with the company’s operations.

-- Representing manufacturing client in wage-hour class action and PAGA representative action alleging failure to provide meal periods, inadequate wage statements, and failure to pay overtime.
+- Defended manufacturing client in wage-hour class action and PAGA representative action alleging failure to provide meal periods, inadequate wage statements, and failure to pay overtime.

-- Defended transportation company in a number of lawsuits alleging claims that it violated the Telephone Consumer Protection Act.
+- Defended gig economy company in a number of lawsuits alleging claims that it violated the Telephone Consumer Protection Act.

 - Defended food industry client against claims that it failed to make appropriate disclosures required by the Fair Credit Reporting Act.

 - Defended pet store in a nationwide collective action under the Fair Labor Standard Act and a putative class action under four different state laws against claims that it misclassified its employees as exempt.

 - Defended multinational manufacturer of thin film solar panels in putative class action, in which the plaintiff sought to represent a hundreds of former employees alleging violations of the federal and state WARN Acts, as well as other California Labor Code violations.

 - Defended food industry client in wage-and-hour class action filed in California state court.
 Plaintiffs sought to represent a putative class of several thousand employees and temps, alleging the employer had violated numerous provisions of the Labor Code, including failing to pay employees for donning and doffing personal protective equipment and related activities.